-- Gives birth to a child, or becomes a parent of a newly born or newly adopted child (a multiple birth or simultaneous adoption of more than one child may occasion only one request for one semester of classroom teaching relief);
+- Gives birth to a child, or becomes a parent of a newly born or newly adopted child or a child newly placed in foster care); and

-- Begins the period of classroom teaching relief within twelve months of the date after the relevant birth or adoption.
+- Begins and will conclude the period of classroom teaching relief within twelve months of the date of the relevant birth, adoption, or placement.

-The faculty member’s unit head and/or dean, in consultation with the eligible faculty member, will determine how the faculty member’s classroom teaching will be modified.
+The faculty member’s unit head and/or dean, in consultation with the eligible faculty member, will determine how the faculty member’s other professional responsibilities will be modified during the teaching relief semester.
+Faculty members should reach out to their department chairs (or equivalent) to discuss these modifications.
 Faculty members will ordinarily be expected to fulfill their other professional responsibilities, including research, service, and graduate student supervision, during the period of classroom teaching relief.
 The faculty member’s dean and department chair are responsible for making any arrangements needed to fulfill the faculty member’s teaching assignments or other needed coverage during the period of classroom teaching relief.

-If both parents are employed in an eligible position at the university, each of them may take one semester of classroom teaching relief provided both parents meet the other eligibility criteria.
+If both parents are employed in an eligible position at the university, each of them may take one semester of classroom teaching relief per qualifying event provided that both parents meet the other eligibility criteria.

-Tenure-track faculty members who request and receive a semester of classroom teaching relief under this policy will automatically have their tenure clocks extended by one year under the terms of the university’s Tenure Clock Extension Policy unless the period of teaching relief begins after the fall semester of the year preceding their tenure consideration.
-The year during which full-time non tenure-track faculty receive a semester of teaching relief will not be counted as a year on their promotion clock.
+Tenure-track faculty members who request and receive a semester of classroom teaching relief under this policy may request to have their tenure clocks extended by one year under the terms of the university’s Policy on Tenure Clock Extension.
+This request should be included in the request for parental teaching relief.
+If not requested, then the tenure clock will remain unchanged.

 IV.
 Additional Information